top of page

 A project commissioned by Lower Hewood Farm.
 Dorset.

-The Survival Library was a commission to house Lower Hewood Farm’s growing collection of books, films, magazines and journals.
-The design used materials that could be locally sourced: shelving and felt-clad alcoves inspired by the functional design principles of Alexander Rodchenko’s ‘Design for a Workers Club’, promoting the idea of productive leisure time and interdisciplinary research.
+The design used materials that could be locally sourced: shelving and felt-clad alcoves inspired by functional design principles promoting the idea of productive leisure time and interdisciplinary research.

 An aim of the library is to highlight links between creative practice and agroecology, and much of the literature is devoted to these subjects.
 Items include artist books, exhibition catalogues, psychoanalytic texts, poetry, self-sufficiency manuals, environmental philosophy, local history publications and farming textbooks.
 The DVD collection has developed around the Food & Farming Film Festival programme.